 Q: How long should a tablet last?

 A tablet should last about four to six years, depending on how it’s used and treated.
 If you use a good case and protect the tablet from falls and spills, you can extend its life.
-Users who put their tablet to the test with heavy everyday use may want to look at a model with lots of memory or expandable memory.
+Users who put their tablets to the test with heavy everyday use may want to look at a model with lots of memory or expandable memory.
 Otherwise, you may fill the memory, slowing the performance long before you hit four years of use.

 Q: What is the best tablet to buy for a child?